 While there are several types of surveys to consider, notably phone, internet-based, in-person, and paper-based via direct mail, in-person surveys are a great option for busy season implementation.

 In-person surveys (as well as phone surveys) are typically the best ways to ensure a high response rate and uncover real client issues.
 They serve as opportunities to sell firm products and services, too, because of the personal interaction they induce.
-Consider starting your survey questions this busy season with our “” method shared by my colleague, Michelle Baca.
+Consider starting your survey questions this busy season with our “Keep, Start, Stop” method shared by my colleague, Michelle Baca.
 Then, depending on your goals, add questions to touch on specific service lines for your firm and areas of satisfaction you wish to measure.
 In a future blog, we’ll talk about some survey creation tips to help you think through your list of questions and how best to employ them.

 One potential “down side” to an in-person survey is that clients may feel guarded when discussing their service perceptions with someone from within your firm – especially their direct service provider.
 You may want to consider using an administrative person or other staff member to provide a “safe,” independent person for your client to speak with.
 In addition, you may consider a different type of follow-up survey, such as an internet-based or telephone survey, to query your clients ongoingly about their satisfaction and potentially gain more candid feedback.
 Even though you may think you’re hearing it all in the client meeting, we find that the perceived anonymity of talking to an “outsider” or typing responses into a web-based survey often yields more “real” data from your clients, which you can then use to improve the service you provide to them.